shish/shimmie2/README.markdown

 3. Install [Composer](https://getcomposer.org/).
 (If you don't already have it)
 4. Run `composer global require "fxp/composer-asset-plugin:~1.1" --no-plugins`.
 (This is installed globally due to a known composer bug)
 5. Run `composer install` in the shimmie folder.
-6. Follow instructions noted in "Installation" (Excluding 1 & 3).
+6. Follow instructions noted in "Installation" starting from step 3.

 ## Upgrade from 2.3.X